ruby-hyperloop/todo-tutorial/story.md

   end
 end
 ```
-and the stub out the three sub components:
+and the stub out the three sub components by adding three new ruby files to the app/hyperloop/components folder:
 ```ruby
 # app/hyperloop/components/header.rb
 class Header < Hyperloop::Component